-- BS in Business with emphasis in Accounting
+- BS in Business Studies with Emphasis in Accounting

-- BS in Business with emphasis in Banking and Finance
+- BS in Business Studies with Emphasis in Banking and Finance

-- BS in Business with emphasis in Information Technology Management
+- BS in Business Studies with Emphasis in Information Technology Management

-- BS in Business with emphasis in Marketing
+- BS in Business Studies with Emphasis in Marketing

-- BS in Business with emphasis in Management
+- BS in Business Studies with Emphasis in Management

-- BS in Business with emphasis in Family Entrepreneurial Business Management
+- BS in Business Studies with Emphasis in Family Entrepreneurial Business Management

-- BS in Business with emphasis in International Business
+- BS in Business Studies with Emphasis in International Business

 - BS in Economics